jgraettinger/blog/compare-flow-and-materialize.md

-That said, my central take-away is this: you should consider Materialize for rapid answers to questions of _"what happened?"_ within your data-oriented products and services.
+That said, my central take-away is this: you should consider Materialize for rapid answers to questions of _"what happened?"_ within your event-oriented applications, products and services.
-You should consider Flow for _building_ those products and services.
+You should consider Flow for _integrating_ those applications, products and services.
-It's reasonable, and probably even a good idea, to run instances of Materialize which are fed by Flow.
+In the future, my hope for Flow is that it makes it a lot easier to get up and running with new tools like Materialize.

 Let's get into it.